glennswest/winoperator/readme.md

 ### WinOperatorData
 This is a data container, containing the components for multiple versions of windows.
 This includes two types of data.

 Templates - A json format file that lists components versions for a version of windows.
+Components - Ignition Files

-A Template:
+#### Template:
+...
 {
   "name":          "win2019",
   "version":       "0.001",